fxlin/p3-tee/docs/wsl-ubuntu-howto.md

   zlib1g-dev
 ```

-An important thing here is that after installing the softwares, the name `python` should be recognized as `python2`.
-Manually install `python2` may be needed.
+An important thing here is to have both python2 and python3 installed.
+They're both needed to build the project.
+Besides, install "Crypto" package for python2 by `apt install python-crypto`.

 ### Build opteev8-qemu